dainst/idai-field/README.md

 ## Deployment

-Build,test and package the iDAI.field 2 Client application by running
+Build and package the iDAI.field 2 Client application by running

 ```
 gulp